contentful/contentful.swift/.github/ISSUE_TEMPLATE.md

 The minor version is delineated in the following example with an `x`: `0.x.11`

-There are many changes to the Swift language and Xcode that are not backwards compatible and older versions of Swift and Xcode are not guaranteed to be supported by the Contentful Swift team.
+There are many changes to the Swift language and Xcode that are not backwards compatible and versions of Swift < 3 and versions of Xcode < 8 are not supported by Contentful.
-Also note that Swift package manager is not yet supported.
+Swift package manager is not yet supported.
 -->

 Fill in the following details, then delete this line before submitting.
 (To mark a checkbox change `- [ ]` to `- [x]`).